coderefinery/manuals/workshop-administration.md

   be set up.
 For this follow the instructor guide in the lesson material.

-# As people arrive
+# As participants arrive

-- Emphasize to people that you need to sit with someone - don't work alone.
+- Emphasize to participants that you need to sit with someone - don't work alone.
-- Try to have people sit next to someone with a similar operating system if they have no preference, since they will face similar problems.
+- Try to have participants sit next to someone with a similar operating system if they have no preference, since they will face similar problems.